bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ## Expressions

-Rust code is mostly written using a series of expressions, collectively known as a statement.
+Rust is an [expression-oriented language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
+Its code is mostly written using a series of expressions, collectively known as a statement.
 Binding a variable is a statement.
 Calling the variable is an expression.
 Expressions on their own have little value without a statement.

 Blocks of code are expressions too.
 However the expression is suppressed (assigning `()`) if you end the block with a semicolon, and assigning the full expression value if not ending with a semicolon.

 It's the standard in Rust to enforce when a statement ends though so most code lines end in a semicolon.